ThorntonLab/ThorntonLab.github.io/_posts/2018-06-12-VPNonLinux.md

 categories: linux
 ---

-# Getting VPN to wrork on Linux
+# Getting VPN to work on Linux

 This is a short post on getting a reliable VPN connection working on my [Galago Pro]({{ site.baseurl }}{% post_url 2018-04-26-GalagoPro %}).